 This python buddy is a fairly common sight in Darwin and nearby towns and they are nothing to be afraid of.
-The gentle nature of a Children’s Python makes them hard not to like, and like all pythons, they don’t produce any toxic venom.
-When the Children’s Python is catching its prey, it relies on its powerful constricting muscles to squeeze the air out of its dinner, instead of using venom.
+The gentle nature of a Children's Python makes them hard not to like - they can be a bit snappy when young, but adults are very docile.
+Like all pythons, they don't produce any toxic venom.
+When the Children's Python is catching its prey, it relies on its powerful constricting muscles to squeeze the air out of its dinner, instead of using venom.

-These friendly little creatures only grow to 1 metre long, making them the second smallest Python in the world.
-It also makes them one of the daintiest of Australian snakes.
-Their scales have an iridescent sheen in certain light, adding to their beauty.
+Children's Pythons are nocturnal and only grow to 1 metre long, making them the second smallest Python in the world and one of the daintiest of Australian snakes.
+They are brown with darker markings and the scales have an iridescent blue sheen.

-Now is a good time to spot the Children’s Python.
-Their mating season is beginning this month and will last until August.
-Keep an eye out as you may see rival male Children’s Pythons wrestling in the dust.
-These guys are fighting for the right to mate with the local females.
+Their mating season is in spring.
+Keep an eye out as you may see rival male Children's Pythons wrestling in the dust, fighting for the right to mate with the local females.

-AOnce the mum has mated, she will lay 2-20 eggs later in the year.
+Once the female has mated, she will lay 2-20 eggs later in the year.
 She sticks her little white eggs together in a clump and then curls protectively around them to keep them warm and scare off predators.

-The Children’s Python loves to eat most small animals including lizards, frogs, small mammals and even birds.
-They can be a big help if you feel you have too many mice or rats in your backyard.
+The Children's Python eats most small animals including lizards, frogs, small mammals and even birds.
+They can be a big help if you have too many mice or rats in your backyard.

-To keep the Children’s Python as your free pest controller, avoid using rat poison in or around your house.
-Otherwise snakes will eat the poisoned rats and absorb the poison too.
-Rat poison can kill not only rats but snakes and other animals too.
+Avoid using rat poison in or around your house as snakes will eat the poisoned rats and absorb the poison too.
+Rat poison can kill not only rats but snakes and other animals.

-These guys often hunt at night and instead of relying just on their eyes, they also have a heat-sensing lip that allows them to ‘see’ their warm-blooded prey.
-The senses on their lower jaw, work in a similar way to infra-red cameras that can detect heat.
-This adaptation helps the Children’s Python find their prey in the dark and gives them the element of surprise.
+Children's Pythons often hunt at night and instead of relying just on their eyes, they also have a heat-sensing lip that allows them to "see" their warm-blooded prey.
+The senses on their lower jaw work in a similar way to infra-red cameras that can detect heat.
+This adaptation helps the Children's Python find their prey in the dark and gives them the element of surprise.

-The Children’s Python is a very clever buddy and has developed some interesting techniques and behaviours.
+The Children's Python has developed some interesting techniques and behaviours.
 One of its favourite foods are bats, but bats can be tricky to catch.
-Unlike the Children’s Python, bats are very fast fliers.
-In order to catch their food, the Python hangs down at a cave entrance and snatches a flying bat from mid-air!
-Click to watch David Attenborough discuss this ability in a similar species.
+To catch their food, the Python hangs down at a cave entrance and snatches a flying bat from mid-air.

-You can also see this snake right across Australia, but usually behind glass as they are a favourite pet for snake lovers.
-These snakes are usually very chilled out, which is why they are often kept as pets by people all over the world.
-If you think a Children’s Python would make a great pet, make sure to check the licensing rules as they are different state to state.
-Remember it’s illegal and dangerous to just take one from the wild.
-Click to watch a clip about keeping them as pets.
+You can see this snake right across Australia, but usually behind glass as they are a favourite pet for snake lovers.
+These snakes are usually very placid, which is why they are often kept as pets by people all over the world.
+If you think a Children's Python would make a great pet, make sure to check the licensing rules as they are different state to state.
+Remember it's illegal and dangerous to just take one from the wild.

-If you see a Children’s Python or another snake, make sure you leave it where it is as you don’t want to get a bite!
-It’s best to quietly admire them from a safe distance.
-Avoid trying to catch, move, or kill snakes you see around your backyard, as this is when accidents happen.
-Your local council may be able to recommend a snake catcher to remove a snake if it doesn’t go away by itself, as they usually do.
+If you see a Children's Python or another snake, make sure you leave it where it is.
+It's best to quietly admire them from a safe distance.
+Avoid trying to catch, move, or kill snakes you see around your backyard.
+Your local council may be able to recommend a snake catcher to remove a snake if it doesn't go away by itself, as they usually do.